walkamongus/centrify/README.markdown

 * `initialize_krb_config`: Boolean.
 Whether to initialize `krb_config_file` with the contents of `krb_config`.
 * `krb_config`: Hash.
 Configuration used to initialize `krb_config_file` for performing a keytab join.
 * `zone`: String.
 Name of the zone in which to place the computer account.
+* `container`: String.
+LDAP path to the OU container in which to place the computer account.
 * `use_express_license`: Boolean.
 If true, set the adlicense to `express` if licensed features are enabled.
 * `install_flush_cronjob`: Boolean.
 Whether to install a cronjob that flushes and reloads Centrify.
 * `flush_cronjob_min`: String.
 Cron minute for flush and reload cronjob.